matteougolotti/cpp-functional-patterns/README.md

 C++ functional patterns
 ===

-This library aims at bringing some of the elegent syntax of functional programming languages such as Haskell, OCaml, Rust and Scala to C++.
+This library aims at bringing some of the elegent syntax of functional programming languages such as Haskell, OCaml and Scala to C++.

-To use it, just copy the header files and include them on your project.
+To use it just copy the header files and include them in your project.

 fp::collection
 ---